-Here is what George and Cyril from Port Shepstone have to say about their week spent surf angling on the South African coast, r:
+Here is what George and Cyril from Port Shepstone have to say about their week spent surf angling on the South African coast:

-'We stayed at the Hole-In-The-Wall in an 8-sleeper self-catering cottage.
+'We stayed at the Hole-In-The-Wall in an eight-sleeper self-catering cottage.
 Many a day was spent just watching the view and fishing in the early mornings.